Type U 13 submarine

-Type U 13 was a class of U-boats built during World War I by the Kaiserliche Marine.
+Type U 13 was a class of three gasoline powered U-boats used during World War I by the Imperial German Navy.
+The boats were built between 1909 and 1911 and commissioned into the Navy during 1912.
+Each of the three boats was lost during the first year of the war.

 Design

 Type U 13s had an overall length of 57.88 m The boats' beam was 6.00 m, the draught was 3.44 m.
 The boats displaced 516 t when surfaced and 644 t when submerged.

 Type U 13s were fitted with two Körting 6-cylinder and two 8-cylinder two-stroke paraffin engines with a total of 1200 PS for use on the surface and two SSW double-acting electric motors with a total of 760 kW for underwater use.
 These engines powered two shafts, which gave the boats a top surface speed of 14.8 kn, and 10.7 kn when submerged.
 Cruising range was 4000 nmi at 9 kn on the surface and 90 nmi at 5 kn submerged.
 Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 50 m.

 The U-boats were armed with four 45 cm torpedo tubes, two fitted in the bow and two in the stern, and carried six torpedoes.
 The boats' complement was 4 officers and 25 enlisted.